Dominic-Chuma/Game-Catalog/README.md

 my laptop almost crashed, and I was also trying to make the data as realistic as possible, creating a few hundredd of gameplays per day at the initial launch of the game catalog.(since the number of gamers will only increase with time).

+Python and a litthe javascript was used to create the data stored in the local database(during developemnt.)

 As for deployement, I was able to deploy the application on a subdomain service within my disposal.
 The links to the APIs are as follows.